 How will blockchain change accounting?

-The recently emerged blockchain is a public, distributed, openly available network for ledger entries or transactions among the participants.
-Transactions on this network will be safe, transparent and difficult to alter.
-The application of this newly boomed framework will greatly change the current accounting industry and bring something new to it.
+Blockchain is a public, distributed, openly available network for ledger entries or transactions among the participants.
+Transactions on this network are safe, transparent and difficult to alter.
+The application of this framework will greatly change the current accounting industry and bring something new to it.

 Current state of the accounting field